 - Accuracy is paramount.
 Sometimes subjects really do receive the action of the verb, and to imply otherwise would be inaccurate.
 This comes up frequently in scientific writing.
 For instance in a chemical titration, the titrant acts upon a solution of unknown concentration; if you inverted these roles as a way to phrase a sentence in active voice, you would mislead your readers.

 - Use your judgment.
 When accuracy isn’t at issue, make an attempt to use active voice.
 After all, which sentence seems more compelling: “Lunch was eaten by me” or “I ate lunch”?

 - Consider the reader.
 Academic writing also favors the active voice.
 Academic audiences from middle school English teachers to doctoral dissertation committees prefer to read about strong subjects performing the action of the verb.
 A cascade of passive verbs, where the subject is the recipient of the action, can water down your prose and make it less compelling.

 - Offer sentence variety.
 While active voice sentences tend to be more engaging, they can also become tedious unless a few passive voice sentences are peppered in.
 You want to keep your sentences varied in terms of length and in terms of declarations versus interrogations.
 The same variety should apply to the form of verb you choose.
 This principle applies to any writing style.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Margaret Atwood, Joyce Carol Oates, Neil Gaiman, Dan Brown, and more.